The psychological side of injury

 Manage the emotional as well as the physical issues

 An injured athlete may spend considerable time in each of the 5 phases or minimal in each one.
 It depends on the maturity and sensibility of the individual.
 In our sport, we are faced with a ten year, 10,000 hours of dedicated practice, development program.
 So an injury early on is not going to have much effect on performances ten years down the road.
 There is plenty of time to recover and carry on and be a very successful athlete.
 So the trick is for the athlete to understand what he or she will go through with an injury and to come to acceptance as quickly as possible.
 Then work with the coaches on dealing with both the psychological and physical issues involved with getting over the injury.
-By being aware that athletes having these feelings of denial, depression, anger, etc. helps considerably in the process.
+Being aware that athletes have these feelings of denial, depression, anger, etc. helps considerably in the process.
 The feelings are very normal and not to be feared or ignored.
-By dealing with emotions, using common sense and wanting to heal an injury, even in the event of an upcoming major competition, the athlete will recover much quicker and be back in action doing what he or she loves and enjoys, makes sense to me.
+By dealing with emotions, using common sense, and wanting to heal an injury, even in the event of an upcoming major competition, the athlete will recover much quicker and be back in action doing what he or she loves and enjoys, which makes sense to me.
 Hope all athletes dealing with injuries see it the same way.

 This article first appeared in: